-Take, for example, the Penguin book cover on the above UMIH title header.
+Take, for example, the Penguin book cover pictured above.
 The wee Penguin is awesome; and historical—while also unfortunately being topical again; and fierce.
 Note the squinted eye, and the bat being wielded, to say nothing of the reference to “smashing” fascism.
 I love this cover.
 It has sunk its hooks deep.
 This is something Penguin books have always done to me.
 I came of age when many Penguin books had sage green spines and black and white photos on the cover.
 When I think of Orwell I still picture the lamplighter that graced the cover of my first copy of Penguin’s Complete Novels of George Orwell.
 When I think of Joyce I first see his young face on the cover of my copy of A Portrait of the Artist as a Young Man, before I imagine striding across Ha’penny bridge and the River Liffey as depicted on the cover Ulysses.
-Meanwhile, A Clockwork Orange conjures the unsettling Penguin cover image of cogs and close-up of an eye clamped open and locked in a full Ludovico gaze, and only then do I think of Malcolm McDowell and Kubrick.
+Meanwhile, A Clockwork Orange conjures the unsettling Penguin cover image of cogs and close-up of an eye clamped open and locked in full Ludovico gaze, and only then do I think of Malcolm McDowell and Kubrick.
 These covers were all done in distinctly a Penguin style and they made a deep impression and helped shape my relationship with many authors and their works.